Danielku15/SlickGrid-wiki/Handling-selection.md

 Selection models are controllers responsible for handling user interactions and notifying subscribers of the changes in the selection.
 Selection is represented as an array of Slick.Range objects.

 You can get the current selection model from the grid by calling `getSelectionModel()` and set a different one using `setSelectionModel(selectionModel).`  By default, no selection model is set.
+See [Row Selection](#row-selection) for an example of enabling it.

 The grid also provides two helper methods to simplify development - `getSelectedRows()` and `setSelectedRows(rowsArray)`, as well as an `onSelectedRowsChanged` event.